Post a job

 Wayne Law students and graduates stand ready to assist your law firm, government agency, public interest organization, corporation or chambers.
 Wayne Law's Office of Career and Professional Development is prepared to work in partnership with you to achieve your recruitment needs.

-Employers may post an available position free of charge on Symplicity, our online job bank to recruit J.D. and LL.M. students, as well as recent graduates and seasoned alumni.
+Employers may post an available position free of charge on 12twenty, our online job bank to recruit J.D. and LL.M. students, as well as recent graduates and seasoned alumni.
 Students and/or alumni will respond to your job posting by sending the requested application materials directly.
 Simply fill out and submit the post a job form below to get started.
+If employers wish to create their own 12twenty account to post positions, they can do so by clicking here.

 Every term, employers have the opportunity to interview J.D. and LL.M. students for summer associate/law clerk and entry-level attorney positions.
 Complete the registration form below.
 We will publicize the opportunity, collect application materials and provide the materials to you in a single bundle.
 You review the application materials and select which candidates you want to interview.
 We will create your interview schedule and provide on-campus accommodations on interview day.

-For more information, contact Director of Employer Development Tishia Browning at (313) 577-8038 or firstname.lastname@example.org.
+For more information, contact the Director of Career and Professional Development Michael Goedert, firstname.lastname@example.org.

 Increase your visibility at Wayne Law